 Lorenzo Mantiloni

-He is a Postdoctoral Research Fellow at the University of Exeter, UK.
+Lorenzo is a Postdoctoral Research Fellow at the University of Exeter, UK.
 His research interests focus on the dynamics and stability of magma mush reservoirs, as well as numerical and analogue modelling of crustal stress and pathways of magmatic dykes.
-He has recently joined the GD blog team as an editor.
+He is part of the GD blog team as an editor.
 You can reach Lorenzo via e-mail.

 Rajani Shrestha